 Determining your next steps for submitting Form W-9 depends on whether you’re requesting the form or receiving it from another entity:

-- If a contractor requests the form from your organization, it’s your responsibility to fill out the W-9 and return it to the requester as soon as possible.
+• If a contracting organization requests the form from your organization, it’s your responsibility to fill out the W-9 and return it to the requester as soon as possible.
 Unless you have to apply for an EIN, it shouldn’t take you too long to fill out this form.
-Aim to get it back to the contractor within a week of their request.
+Aim to get it back to the contracting organization within a week of their request.

 Since these forms contain sensitive information, remember to keep them secure in your accounting system.
-This type of software will also help to keep all of your forms organized so you can easily access and reference them as needed.
+Some software will also help to keep all of your forms organized so you can easily access and reference them as needed.

 What If I Need Help with Other Aspects of Nonprofit Financial Management?

-Although the W-9 is simple and straightforward to complete, it’s essential that you take the time to ensure all the information you’re entering is accurate.
-Following the steps in this guide, you’ll do a thorough job and include everything you need.
+Although the W-9 is simple and straightforward to complete, it’s essential that you take the time to ensure all the information you receive or enter is accurate.
+Following the steps in this guide, you’ll do a thorough job and include everything you need for the W-9/1099 process.

 If you require any other financial management assistance, the accounting specialists at YPTC are here to help.
 That way, you can reserve your time for more mission-critical work and be confident you’re managing your finances correctly.
 Contact us today to learn more about how we can tackle your organization’s accounting or bookkeeping needs.